 COSY COTTAGE WITH REAL FIRE AND FABULOUS VIEWS IN CARMARTHENSHIRE, WALE

 Gwendraeth View is a delightful former blacksmiths cottage, over 200years old situated in a pretty village with fabulous views of the Gwendraeth Fach overlooking Carmarthenshire and Garden of Wales.
 The cottage is full of character with flagstone and wooden floors, beams and an open fire.
 Sleeps 3 in total, 2 bedrooms, 1 double and 1 single, Lounge with open fire, dining table and chairs, TV.
 We have Wifi in Gwendraeth View cottage.
 There is a fully equipped quirky country kitchen, bathroom with shower over bath, central heating.
 The cottage has lots of interesting features and there are some low ceilings.
 There is an outdoor seating area to enjoy the views and bbq.
-I happily accept one well behaved dog for which there is a small charge and there are some gorgeous local dog walks.
+I no longer accept dogs.
 The cottage makes a fantastic touring base for Carmarthenshire and Pembrokeshire.
 Convenient for Carmarthen (6 miles), Lllanelli (11 miles) and the Wales Coastal Path.
 We also have somewhere that you can lock up your bikes securely for cyclists.
 Owners live opposite the cottage and are on hand for any questions.

 Add dates for prices